 Traffic in the Swiss port of Basle, on the Rhine, broke all records in 1935, when 2,216,997 tons of goods passed through it compared with 1,897,903 tons in 1934.
 While imports totalled 2,149,045 tons, exports reached 67,952 tons.
 Imports mainly consisted of coal, petrol, oil, and cereals.
-Traffic on the Rhine Canal decreased 10 per cent., while on the Rhine itself it increased 100 per cent. over the previous year.
-The imports which passed through the port of Basle represented nearly one-quarter of the total imports of Switzerland.
+Traffic on the Rhine Canal decreased 10 per cent, while on the Rhine tanta decreased 100 per cent, while on the Rhine itself it increased 100 per cent, over the previous year.
+The im-ports which passed through the port of Basle represented nearly one-quarter of the total im-ports of Switzerland.

 LOCAL.
 ZURICH.